Menu

 Useful information about the plant

-The Yellow Gentian is a central and southern European mountain plant and grows in the foothills of the Alps, also in the Alps, the Jura, the Massif Central, in the Pyrenees and in the Black Forest and the Vosges.
-It grows in pastures, unfertilised hay meadows, open fields, thickets, landfill sites and cliffs.
-The genus name of Gentiana comes from King Gent, the last king of the Illyrian Labeats in Shkodra (now Albania), who are said to have recognised the effectiveness of the root of the Yellow Gentian.
-The artepitheton lutea (Lat "luteus" = yellow) refers to the yellow colour of the blossom.
-Yellow Gentian grows up to 45 to 140cm high, its main roots can reach a length of up to one metre.
-The stem is hollow and as thick as a finger, at the bottom it has large elliptic, arched leaves.
+Yellow gentian grows up to 45 to 140cm high, its main roots can reach a length of up to one meter.
+The stem is hollow and as thick as a finger, at the bottom it has large elliptical, arched leaves.
 The yellow flowers have long stalks and bear 3 to 10 flowering cymes in the axils of cup-shaped bracts.
 The fruit is a pointed cone-shaped capsule, up to 6cm long with numerous seeds.
-Flowering time is June to August.
+The flowering time is from June to August.

-The underground parts are used consisting of rhizome (rootstock) and roots.
-The drug is collected in the wild in France, Spain and the Balkan countries and farms of France and Germany.
+The underground parts are used, consisting of rhizome (rootstock) and roots (Gentianae radix).
+The drug comes from wild collections in France, Spain and the Balkan countries, and farms in France and Germany.

-The quality of the Gentian root (Gentiana radix) is specified in the European Pharmacopoeia (Ph.
-Eur).
+The quality of gentian root (Gentiana radix) is specified in the European Pharmacopoeia (Ph.
+Eur.).

 Recognised medical use

-For digestive disorders such as loss of appetite, bloating, flatulence (Commission E, ESCOP).
-The HMPC has classified Gentian root as a traditional herbal medicinal product (see "traditional use").
+The HMPC has classified gentian root as a traditional herbal medicinal product (see "Traditional use").

 Traditional use

-HMPC has classified Gentian root as a traditional herbal medicine (§ 39a AMG).
-Based on many years of long with Gentian root, it can be used for light dyspeptic and gastrointestinal symptoms and/or for the temporary loss of appetite.
+Gentian root has been classified by the HMPC as a traditional herbal medicinal product (§ 39a AMG).
+Based on many years of experience, gentian root can be used for temporary loss of appetite and for mild dyspeptic and gastrointestinal complaints.

 Dosage

 Tea infusion: drink a cup of warm Gentian tea 3 to 4 times a day, combined with other drugs such as wormwood, yarrow or centaury (stomach teas).
-To stimulate the appetite drink the tea half an hour before meals, with indigestion drink after meals.
-Average daily dose: 2 to 4g of the drug.
+To stimulate the appetite, drink the tea half an hour before meals, with indigestion, drink after meals.
+Daily dose: 2 to 4g of the drug.

-Pour boiling water over 1 to 2g of finely chopped or coarsely powdered Gentian root and then strain after 5 minutes.
+Pour boiling water over 1 to 2g of finely chopped or coarsely powdered gentian root and strain after 5 minutes.

-Gentian root should not be taken for existing gastric and duodenal ulcers.
+Gentian root should not be taken in case of existing gastric and duodenal ulcers as well as for stomach hyperacidity.

 Side effects